 - Third Offense DWI: 10 years.

-Getting Your License Back After It Has Been Suspended for a DWI Violation
+Get Your License Back After It Has Been Suspended for a DWI Violation in New Jersey

 Although license suspensions are ordered by the municipal court judge in a DWI case, the NJ Motor Vehicle Commission (MVC) is in charge of administering the suspensions.
 When the period of suspension is over, you will need to apply to the MVC for reinstatement of your license.